 - Teamwork – cooperating with others to meet objectives

 - Project Management – identifying and overseeing all resources, tasks, systems, and people to obtain results

 - As the ICCA is an organization founded and run by and for Indigenous people, it is important that this role is filled by an Indigenous person who can confidently demonstrate their connection to their Indigenous community/ies;

-- 5 to 10 years of experience working in not-for-profit and/or arts organizations/institutions;
+- 5 to 10 years of experience working in not for profit and/or arts organizations/institutions;

 How To Apply

 The cover letter must clearly demonstrate your connection to your Indigenous community/ies and should outline your qualifications and vision for the future of the ICCA.
 The ICCA will do its best to respond to applicants in a timely manner, but only those who advance in the application process will be contacted.
 Candidates who are invited for second-round interviews will be offered an honorarium for their time.

 The ICCA is committed to equity and dignity in our recruitment and employment practices, and welcomes and encourages applications from people with disabilities.
 Accommodations are available on request for candidates taking part in all aspects of the selection process.